vipulnaik/diet-exercise-health/notes/immune-system-primer.md

     markers).
 They don't provide much insight into standing preparedness.

-* An important distinction is between cellular immunity (or cell-mediated immunity) (white blood cells (WBCs)) and humoral immunity (individual compounds such as immunoglobulins and cytokines).
+* Cellular immunity (or cell-mediated immunity) (white blood cells (WBCs)) versus humoral immunity (individual compounds such as immunoglobulins and cytokines):

   * The main compounds responsible for humoral immunity are themselves produced by WBCs.
 For instance, a specific type of WBC may produce